Condensations in higher categories: Absolute limits and full dualizability

 such that

-It is a standard exercise to show that such $X \oplus Y$ is then both the product and coproduct of $X$ with $Y$.
+Such $X \oplus Y$ is then both the product and coproduct of $X$ with $Y$.
 The category $\cC$ \define{has direct sums} if it has a \define{zero object} --- an object $0 \in \cC$ such that $\id_0 = 0$ --- and if every pair of objects $X,Y$ admits a direct sum $X \oplus Y$.
-(The direct sum and the zero object are each unique up to a contractible space of choices.)

 \begin{remark} Our discussion is intentionally slightly sloppy about the difference, vital in higher category theory, between data and property.
 Specifically, should the choice of isomorphism be part of the data of the direct sum?
 The answer is that if all isomorphisms $g_X f_X + g_Y f_Y \cong \id_{X \oplus Y}$, $f_X g_X \cong \id_X$, etc., are part of the data of $X \oplus Y$, then one should also include higher coherence data relating these choices of isomorphisms.
 A more compact option is to judiciously choose some of the isomorphisms as data, and declare the existence of the others as property. \end{remark}